2009 Hillbilly 1000 SaddleSore

 We started out from Morgantown, WV.
 The first stop was in Bluefield, which is where the first issue occurred -- the two gas stations that were supposed to be open 24 hours were not.
 After half an hour we found gas across the state line in Virginia, and were on our way again -- unfortunately the leader, who shall remain nameless, took us on an unplanned tour of Bluefield and the surrounding area trying to find I-77.
 Hoagy (oops, I wasn't going to mention a name) finally consulted one of the riders that had a GPS and was then able to lead us out to the highway.

 The second stop was in Williamstown, North on I-77.
 One the way there, One of the oldest bikes, a Shovel-head ridden by Bill suddenly stopped.
 The engine had seized.
 After spending time there to make sure he had help coming, we rode on.
 After checking in at Williamstown, it was down to White Sulphur Springs, at the far Eastern point of I-64.
 There are long steep mountains there which -- supposedly due to the new emissions standards, -- my fuel-starved 2009 Ultra Classic could not top normal speeds up these hills with the throttle wide open and the transmission in a lower gear.
-(Do you know how embarrassing it is to get bill n dorthy hanna 2passed by a soccer mom in a minivan when the Harley is wide open, giving all it has?)
+(Do you know how embarrassing it is to get passed by a soccer mom in a minivan when the Harley is wide open, giving all it has?)
 By the time I got to the top, the group was gone.
 The only way I could catch them was at the toll booths -- I had a secret weapon: E-Z Pass.
 While they were waiting in line, I zipped through the E-Z Pass lane, and gained a mile or so on them, which, of course, only lasted until the next mountain.

 From White Sulphur Springs, we went to Kenova, to the far Western part West Virginia.
 At one point, we got off an exit ramp to get gas.
 I was second in the group.
 As we slowed down for the ramp, all three bikes were behind us.
 By the time we got half way down the ramp, there wasn't a bike back there.
 It's amazing how fast they can disappear!
 After waiting a minute, Hoagy went back up and said only two words on the radio "they wrecked!"